jolheiser/gitea/docs/content/doc/advanced/repo-indexer.en-us.md

 REPO_INDEXER_EXCLUDE = resources/bin/**
 ```

-Please bear in mind that indexing the contents can consume a lot of system resources, especially when the index is created for the first time or globally updated (e.g. after upgrading Gitea).
+**Note:** indexing the contents can consume a lot of system resources, especially when the index is created for the first time or globally updated (e.g. after upgrading Gitea).

 ### Choosing the files for indexing by size